Alex4210987/hust-cse-db-lab/lab4/README.md

 # hust-cse-db-lab

-a database application run on cmd line
+a database application run on cmd line using go running on ubuntu

 ## design